didx-xyz/aries-cloudapi-python/docs/Webhooks.md

 in the request.
 The key should be in the format `tenant.<tenant/wallet_token>`.
 Failing to provide valid authentication will result in a 403 HTTP Error.

-A tenant will only be abel to listen to events that belong to their wallet, however tenant-admin can listen to all events belonging to wallets in its group
+A tenant will only be able to listen to events that belong to their wallet and a tenant-admin is able to listen to all events belonging to their group.